About the Pediatric Rehabilitation Medicine (PRM) Fellowship

 - Wheelchair and Seating

 Faculty from the Johns Hopkins Department of Physical Medicine and Rehabilitation and Kennedy Krieger Institute provide mentorship.
-The core faculty includes three physicians trained in pediatric rehabilitation medicine, three trained in adult PMR specializing in spinal cord injury, and one neuropsychologist with expertise in biostatistics.
+The core faculty includes four physicians trained in pediatric rehabilitation medicine, three trained in adult PMR specializing in spinal cord injury, two pediatric hospitalists, and one neuropsychologist with expertise in biostatistics.
 Associate faculty at Kennedy Krieger includes neurologists, developmental pediatricians, orthopedic surgeons, research neuroscientists, physical therapists, and occupational therapists who can provide mentorship based on the interests of the trainee.

-Each fellow will be responsible for completing a scholarly project and will work directly with a faculty member on a fellow-initiated project or one in which the faculty member is already involved.
+Each fellow will participate in a scholarly project and will work directly with a faculty member on a fellow-initiated project or one in which the faculty member is already involved.